simonemberton/Introduction_to_Creative_Coding/Week_01/README.md

 ### Task 1 - Getting Started

-- Head to the [p5 website](https://p5js.org/get-started/) and do the "Get Started" section using the online code editor under the heading "Your First Sketch".
+- Head to the [p5 website]([https://p5js.org/tutorials/setting-up-your-environment/]) and follow this tutorial.

 It's a good idea to right click (ctrl-click on Mac) link for the p5.js web editor and open that in a new window or tab.
 Then you can follow the instructions in one tab and add your code in the other one...